HTML Course – Starting the Project | Creating Directories

 Let us now dive into details about the directories that we created for our project:

-- fonts: This folder will contain all of the font files used in the project.
+- fonts: This folder will contain all the font files used in the project.

-- images: This folder will contain all of the images that we will be using the project.
+- images: This folder consists of all the images that we will be used in the project.
 For now, this is empty.